H586390-RoboticVirtualNavigation/VirtualMaze/docs/PlaybackGuide.md

 The dropdown allows you to jump to any trials available in the loaded file.

 #### Recording a Session
 To record a trial, Click the *Record Current Trial* button.
-VirtualMAze will then playback to current trial for recording.
+VirtualMaze will then playback the current trial for recording.
 Allow the playback to complete and a .mp4 file will be saved to the location stated in the *Video Save Location*.